hluk/CopyQ/docs/faq.rst

 First, check if you have the appropriate options enabled.

-1. For pasting from main window, enable "Paste to current window" in "History" configuration tab.
+a.
+For pasting from main window, enable "Paste to current window" in "History" configuration tab.
-2. For pasting from tray menu, enable "Paste activated item to current window" in "Tray" configuration tab.
+b.
+For pasting from tray menu, enable "Paste activated item to current window" in "Tray" configuration tab.

 If the pasting still doesn't work, check if ``Shift+Insert`` shortcut pastes to